jwymandev/qcard/DIGITAL_OCEAN_FIXES.md

    - `disableStaticGeneration` is no longer a recognized option in Next.js 14.2.4
    - Client components using `useSearchParams()` must be wrapped in Suspense boundaries
    - Database connections attempted during build time causing failures
+   - Client-side JavaScript not loading properly in deployed application

 ## Solutions Applied